GitHubDragonFly/GitHubDragonFly.github.io/OBJ_MTL_PBR.md

  - `Pbr_ps` - sheen (layer intensity)
  - `Pbr_pl_map` - lightMap

-Remember that other OBJ + MTL viewers will probably NOT be able to interpret most of these PBR entries.
+Keep in mind that other OBJ + MTL viewers will probably NOT be able to interpret most of these PBR entries.

 # Testing